faidfaisal/faidfaisal.github.io/index.md

 Developed a **convolutional neural network in PyTorch** for automated breast cancer histopathology classification, achieving **95.9% training accuracy**.
 Designed and trained a deep learning pipeline with data augmentation and normalization techniques to improve model robustness.
 Built an interactive Gradio application for image-based inference and visualization of diagnostically relevant tissue regions.

 ---
 ## Beyond Academics

-When I'm not working on research or projects, I enjoy spending time in the gym, running, and playing basketball.
+Outside of academics, I enjoy spending time in the gym, running, and playing basketball.
 I also enjoy cooking, especially experimenting with new recipes and cuisines.
-One of my biggest passions is traveling and exploring the world—whether it's discovering new cities, experiencing different cultures, or simply seeing things from a new perspective.
+One of my biggest passions is traveling and exploring the world—whether that means discovering new cities, experiencing different cultures, or simply gaining new perspectives.

 ## Advice